 Cue-ball bald, bespectacled and dripping in tatts, Col McBryde is one of the industry’s most-loved characters.
 Ruthlessly quick witted and thoughtful, McBryde is about as good humoured as it gets when you’re eking out a living in the ancient dusty soils of the Clare Valley, with a sense of irreverent fun never far beneath the scientific rigour.
-McBryde turns out some vibrant but seriously age-worthy reds from the home vineyard, some cracklingly bright riesling from some Clare neighbours, and a suite of wines in B movie and pulp fiction novel livery built for raucously fun times.
+McBryde turns out some vibrant but seriously age-worthy reds from the home vineyard, some cracklingly bright riesling from Clare neighbours, and a suite of wines in B-movie and pulp fiction novel livery built for raucously fun times.
 McBryde was the Young Gun of Wine for 2009.

-Col McBryde is a ridiculously well-educated yet eternally self-deprecating man, whose conversation is laced with charmingly oblique references and richly iconoclastic language, with a cheeky smile that occasionally bursts into an excited giggle.
+Col McBryde is a ridiculously well-educated yet eternally self-deprecating man, whose conversation is laced with charmingly oblique references and richly iconoclastic language, delivered with a cheeky smile that occasionally bursts into an excited giggle.
 He’s a winemaker by training, with a PhD (his thesis was titled, Development of Novel Wine Yeast Strains Using Adaptive Evolution… just so you know) in microbiology, and a Kiwi by birth, working vintage both in New Zealand and Oregon, before landing in South Australia for keeps in the late 90s.

 McBryde met his partner, Jennie Gardner, while in in his first year of oenology at Adelaide University.
 She was well into her PhD in microbiology (something about wine yeast metabolism… a fairly smart duo, they are).
 Her parents, Will and Elaine, also happened to own a mature and rustically old-fashioned vineyard in the Clare Valley, and it was the launching place for both of their careers.